qiangyao1988/qiangyao1988.github.io/_posts/2019-10-1-reading-notes-of-paper-Improving the Explainability of Neural Sentiment Classifiers via Data Augmentation.md

 - Sentiment Analysis
 ---

-### Paper

 This paper "Improving the Explainability of Neural Sentiment Classifiers via Data Augmentation" is published in NIPS 2019 by Hanjie Chen, Yangfeng Ji.
+The authors find a novel solution to improve the explainability of neural sentiment classifiers by using data augmentation.

 ### Background